 How can you increase innovation in your lab?
 How can you combine being a scientist and a health innovator?
 These are some of the topics that will will be discussed at the innovation intro course for professors.

-School of Health Innovation is a collaborate initiative between UIO, NTNU and KI.
+School of Health Innovation is a collaborate initiative between UIO, NTNU, KI and KU.

 We aim to provide life science researchers and clinicians with tools and insight into how innovation can be put to work for the benefit of patients, the healthcare system and our society.

 We have since 2017 delivered courses to life science phds, post-docs and clinicians from our Nordic universities.

 After completion of the course the participants will be able to:

 - Demonstrate an understanding of the opportunities of health innovation and entrepreneurship for utilization of research

 - Increase innovation and productivity in your lab/research group

 - Utilize incentives in order to increase innovation in your lab/department

 - Apply scientific background and knowledge of health innovation to address challenges and develop services and products within a clinical setting and a biopharma/medtech setting